mcusim/MCUSim/README.md

 Build from sources
 ------------------
-MCUSim is intended to be a suite for different types of microcontrollers, like AVR® (Atmel, Microchip), PIC® (Microchip), etc. AVRSim is the first part of the suite and under development at the moment.
-It requires Lua 5.2 or above to mimic external devices.
-Please, install it in your operating system.
+MCUSim is intended to be a suite for different types of microcontrollers, like AVR® (Atmel, Microchip), PIC® (Microchip), etc. It requires:

+* CMake 3.2+ (to generate build files)
+* Lua 5.2+ (to mimic external devices)
+* astyle (to check code style in pre-commit hook)

 ### macOS
-Debug version of the suite can be compiled and installed using missing package manager `brew` to solve dependencies:
+Debug version of the suite can be compiled and installed using package manager `brew` to solve dependencies:

-	# brew install lua
+	# brew install cmake lua astyle
 	# git clone https://github.com/dsalychev/mcusim.git
-	# cd mcusim && mkdir build && cd build
+	# cd mcusim && scripts/install-hooks.sh && mkdir build && cd build
 	# cmake ..
 	# make install clean